 Everyone is Getting Older!

-This is when morbidity comes into the picture.
+It's at this time when morbidity comes into the picture.
 Morbidity refers to the state of being diseased or unhealthy within a population.
-Once you get into your “fragile 50’s,” you start having health issues that start to increase your morbidity risk.
-It may begin with high blood pressure, high cholesterol, a few extra pounds, arthritis, and joint problems and continues from there.
+Once you get into your "fragile 50's," you start having health issues that begin to increase your morbidity risk.
+It may start with high blood pressure, high cholesterol, a few extra pounds, arthritis, and joint problems, and it continues from there.

 Our Body Gets Fragile with Age